manugowda18/Croudfunding-Dapp/README.md

 ## Description

 Welcome to the Crowdfunding Dapp, a decentralized application that allows users to contribute funds to a crowdfunding campaign.
-This Dapp provides transparency by displaying the names, timestamps, and wallet addresses of contributors on the website.
+T

 ## Getting Started